fuodorov/yalenta/yalenta/README.md

-# Test assignment for a Python Developer candidate at [Sibers](http://www.sibers.com)
+# Test assignment for a Python Developer candidate

 ## Deployment Yalenta